marshamiles/SherpaRoMEO_Permissions/README.md

 9. Add ISSNs to the ISSN column.
 Click on SherpaRoMEO and select "Process ISSNs."

 Step 8 is only required once during the initial setup.

-*This project uses the old API which is still operating for a limited time to give people a chance to catch up.
-I am working on re-writing the script to use the new API.

 ## License
 The content of this project is licensed under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).